AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - Cloud destinations require Adobe coordination and are not visible in the UI.
 - TTL enforcement is automatic in RTCDP; manual in cloud destinations.

-**Notes:**
-Applies equally to Brands and Publishers.
+>[!NOTE]
+>
+>This step applies to both Brand and Publisher roles.

 ## Step 5: Set up measurement (optional)

-Coordinate with your collaborator to define and implement a campaign measurement strategy.
+Complete this step if your collaboration includes campaign performance analysis or attribution measurement.

 ### Configure measurement workflow